Head of Family Law

 My partner has moved out of the family home.
 Can I change the locks to stop them coming back in whenever they want?

-This is one of the most common questions we are asked when dealing with separation and divorce.
-The simple answer is no. If the property is jointly owned, then you cannot legally change the locks without the other owner’s consent.
+This is one of the most common questions the Family Law team are asked when dealing with separation and divorce.
+The simple answer is no. However, if the property is jointly owned, then you cannot legally go changing the locks on the family home without the other owner’s consent.
 This is because they have a right to enter and/or occupy the property if they wish.

 If your partner is coming back to the property and not respecting your privacy, this is inappropriate.
 A letter from a lawyer warning them of this is usually enough to stop them.